Dr Kelly and patient

 Endoscopic Endonasal Surgery

 The first-line treatment for all pituitary adenomas (tumors) except prolactinomas (as discussed below), as well as Rathke’s Cleft Cysts (RCCs) and most craniopharyngiomas is endoscopic endonasal transsphenoidal surgery.
-Because of improved tumor visualization and tumor removal rates, the endoscopic endonasal approach has become the preferred method for removal of pituitary adenomas, RCCs, as well as the great majority of craniopharyngiomas, clival chordomas and many midline meningiomas.
+Because of improved tumor visualization and tumor removal rates, the endoscopic endonasal approach has become the preferred method for removal of pituitary tumors, RCCs, as well as the great majority of craniopharyngiomas, clival chordomas and many midline meningiomas.

 Surgical success rates (complete tumor removal and normalization of hormonal hypersecretion) are generally quite high (>80-90%) with smaller and non-invasive pituitary adenomas, but are lower for large or invasive macroadenomas (40-70%).